Car sharing - sharing instead of owning

 • No costs for repairs

-• Too expensive for spontaneous travel over a longer period of time
+• Too expensive for spontaneous trips over a longer period of time

-Whether you use a car-sharing vehicle, a leased car or a private car, we wish you a safe journey.
-And should you ever want to leave your car for a flight from BER, we can offer you a safe and cheap parking space at McParking.
+We wish you a pleasant journey, whether you are travelling in a car-sharing vehicle, a leased car or a private car.
+And if you ever want to leave your car at BER for a flight, we can offer you a safe and affordable parking space at McParking.

 Back